crystallabs/virtualtime/README.md

 As such, `Time` instances always represent specific dates and times ("materialized" dates and times).

-On the other hand, `VirtualTime`s do not have to represent any specific points in time (although they can be set or converted so that they do); they are primarily intended for conveniently matching broader sets of values.
-VirtualTime instances contain the following properties:
+On the other hand, `VirtualTime`s do not have to represent any specific points in time (although they can be defined precisely enough (or converted) so that they do).
+They are primarily intended for conveniently matching broader sets of values.

+All VirtualTime instances contain the following properties:

 1. **Year** (0..9999)
 1. **Month** (1..12)